Ethics (Upd: Aug 23, ’25)

 Note: Although I have a conflict of interest, having personally known and studied under Rhizome Lee, I will present the information as neutrally and honestly as possible, adhering strictly to what has occurred to me even if some of the things cannot be proven.

-Rhizome Lee
+Rhizome Lee (of Subbody)

 In August of 2019 during the Sesalac Butoh Festival in Sesalac, Serbia (also called Serbia Butoh Festival), one Subbody peer (anonymity kept), gathered all the other Subbody peers at the festival to claim that Rhizome Lee (real name Ryuji Oka) had been sexually inappropriate not only to her but to other Subbody peers.